 There’s nothing like a delicious cake to have with a cup of tea or coffee.
-Not that the climate is changing into winter we start to have hot drinks in the evening and this almond cake is perfect for that occasion.
-It’s got a lot of almond flavour and we only use 6 ingredients!
+Now that the climate is changing into winter we start to have hot drinks in the evening and this almond cake is perfect for that occasion.
+This almond cake (gluten-free) has a delicious almond flavour and we only use 6 ingredients to make it!
 It’s honestly one of my favourite sweets on the blog so far.

 - 6 eggs at room temperature (IMPORTANT)